Valate75/Valate75/README.md

 # Introduction
 - Hello, I am Emil going under my online nickname Valate75
-- I come from norway and study IT in school
+- I come from Norway and study IT in school
 - Most my skills comes from freetime tinkering
 # About me
 - I am interested in mostly video games and coding